 We are so happy to see you all again.
 All changes herein are until further notice.
 None of us know what the future holds, so we will take this one step at a time.
-Routines and policies will be evaluated every week, so be prepared for changes as we figure this out.
-We will send you all periodic surveys to get your take on how it is working.
+Routines and policies will be evaluated, periodically.

 2. Shanna will take temperatures and do a health assessment in the entryway, there will be a wait.
 She will check for rashes, swelling, etc. in addition to fevers.
 She will also ask you general health questions about your child.
 Please give yourself plenty of time in the morning.
 We do not know how long this will take, but we hope to get faster and will certainly go as fast as is safe.
 Shanna will wear a mask and will wash hands, hand sanitize, or wear different gloves between every child, depending on the availability of supplies.